What Is a Graphical User Interface?

 How does the Graphical User Interface work?

-As hinted on earlier, a GUI operates by the manipulation of graphical objects.
+As hinted at earlier, a GUI operates by the manipulation of graphical objects.
 A GUI primarily does this by exploiting a pointer that serves as a navigation instrument to interact with disparate visually appealing graphical icons.

 Abstraction is a key concept that is used in GUI operating systems.
 Users can employ a pointer to click on the icon that initiates a series of actions.